Biography

 Orientation-aware Vehicle Re-identification with Semantics-guided Part Attention Network

-In this paper, we propose SPAN to predict the spatial attention map for each vehicle view given only image-level label for training.
-We also introduce a distance metric emphasizing on the difference in co-occurrence vehicle views.
+We propose SPAN to predict the spatial attention map for each vehicle view given only image-level label for training, and introduce a distance metric emphasizing on the difference in co-occurrence vehicle views.

 [Oral, acceptance rate: 2.1%]